 There are many opportunities throughout the year to get some Talmud served up the old fashioned way—hardcore, queer, and radically inclusive—with SVARA!
+Below you’ll find information about daily/weekly drop-in learning, as well as our lineup of upcoming multi-week classes.
 Check out what’s comin’ up at your favorite queer yeshiva, and we can’t wait to welcome to you to the SVARA bet midrash!

 We meet daily to ground in this uncertain time in our practice of learning & studying in community, digging into a chunk of mishnah (y’all remember, Torah 2.0!) from Masechet Avot (also known as Pirkei Avot) each day with SVARA Faculty & your Queer Talmud comrades. **No prior Hebrew experience or learning necessary to participate!** Whether you can join every day, once a week, or once in a blue moon–we can’t wait to learn with you!

 Biweekly on Thursdays, April 29th, May 13th, May 27th, June 10th | 7-8:30 PM ET | 6-7:30 PM CT | 4-5:30 PM PT | JOIN HERE!